deekayen/aidstoscoutmastership/manuscript/health_and_physical_development.md

 I would further commend again to the attention of Scoutmasters the book of lectures entitled *The Scoutmasters' Training Course* (London), of which four bear on the subject of this paper, viz. :

-"Contience," by Dr. Schofield.
+"Continence," by Dr. Schofield.
 "Physical Exercises," by Dr. Wallis.
 "Health and Food," by Eustace Miles.
 "Swimming," by H. R. Austin.

 And *The Scoutmasters' Training Course* (*2nd* series).